We use cookies to enhance your experience. By continuing to visit this site, you agree to our use of cookies. Policies & Disclosures

 Federal Pell Grants

 Money received from this program is a grant and does not have to be repaid.
-If you already have a Bachelor’s degree, you are automatically not eligible for any grants.
 Aid is disbursed quarterly.
-This program is designed to provide financial assistance for students determined by the federal government guidelines to be eligible for financial aid.
-FIDM receives an Institutional Student Information Record (ISIR) which is used to determine a student's eligibility.
+This program is designed to provide financial assistance for students determined by the federal government guidelines to have financial need.

 Federal Supplemental Education Opportunity Grant (SEOG)

 This is a federal loan based on financial need and borrowed from the government.
-The federal government pays interest on the loan while the student is enrolled at least halftime and during the grace period.
+The federal government pays interest on the loan while the student is enrolled at least halftime.
 Repayment of the loan begins six months after the student leaves college or drops below half-time attendance.
-Loan maximums between the subsidized and unsubsidized Stafford loans cannot exceed the published annual loan limits.
-Graduate students are not eligible for subsidized Stafford loans.
-There is also a limit on subsidized loans for undergraduate students that is equal 150% of the time required to complete your program (i.e. if your program should be completed in 2 years, you have 3 years of subsidized eligibility).

-This loan is not based on financial need and the same process as the Subsidized Stafford loan determines eligibility.
-The terms of the loan are similar to the Subsidized Stafford loan; however, the student is responsible for the interest during in-school and deferment periods.
-Loan maximums between the subsidized and unsubsidized Stafford loans cannot exceed the published annual loan limits.
+This loan is not based on financial need and the same process as the Direct Stafford loan determines eligibility.
+The terms of the loan are similar to the Direct Stafford loan; however, the student is responsible for the interest during in-school and deferment periods.

 Federal Work-Study Program (FWSP)

 Aid received from this program consists of wages paid for work.
 Earnings are not applied to the student's account at FIDM.
-Students interested in participating in this program must contact FIDM's Career Placement Office.
+Students interested in participating in this program must contact FIDM's Financial Services Office.

 Veterans Educational Benefits